Summary: With a well-planned eBook marketing strategy, you can begin generating qualified leads. So, how does one get started? Read on to learn more.

 Getting Your eBook to the Top of Amazon

 The best way to win on Amazon is to rank for keywords within specific Kindle categories.
 Ranking well in the Kindle Store allows your content to be discovered long after putting in the initial marketing effort.
-That is why optimizing for keyword and category ranking is the way to go.
+That is why optimizing for keyword and category ranking is the way to go. eBook marketing campaigns play a pivotal role.
 Take a look at these tactics for marketing your eBook.

 1. Feed the frenzied freebie hoarders on giveaway sites

-There are many sites out there where people hang out all day and collect free stuff to occupy space on their hard drive, making this a nifty way for driving downloads, which is a critical factor in ranking high.
-You should find the most popular section on each site where you can gauge what people find interesting and then calibrate your copy and positioning accordingly to maximize engagement.
+There are many sites out there where people hang out all day and collect free stuff to occupy space on their hard drives, making this a nifty way of driving downloads, which is a critical factor in ranking high.
+You should find the most popular section on each site where you can gauge what the target audience finds interesting and then calibrate your copy and positioning accordingly to maximize engagement.

-Many people do not have a blog or mailing list but have access to an on-site messaging system, which all boils down to pretty much the same thing either way as all site users receive push notifications.
-On-site messaging platforms can sometimes be email lists’ 2.0’s.
+Many people do not have a blog or mailing list but have access to an on-site messaging system, which all boils down to pretty much the same thing.
+Either way, all site users receive push notifications.
+On-site messaging platforms can sometimes be email lists 2.0’s.

 3. Build your insiders list and ask them directly

-Keep an ongoing spreadsheet of family, friends, and life-long learner readers and then message them personally with the book promotion.
+Keep an ongoing spreadsheet of family, friends, and life-long learner readers, and then message them personally with the eBook promotion.
 Whenever you need others’ support for a project, go through this insider list to see who might mutually benefit from getting access to something in exchange for a favor (like an Amazon review).

-If you have a mailing list, you will want to email your subscribers about your book.
-If you do not want to give a mighty effort, try to find people with other mailing lists to promote your book.
-The challenge is that many people are hesitant to mail their lists promoting someone else’s product, especially when they are not making a ton of money as an affiliate.
-One strategy to get around this is to ask if they can promote you in the “PS” section of an existing email they are already going to send.
+If you have a mailing list, you will want to email your subscribers about reading your book.
+If you do not want to give a mighty effort, try to find people with other mailing lists to share your eBook.
+The challenge is that many people hesitate to mail their lists promoting someone else’s product, especially when they are not making much money as an affiliate.
+One marketing strategy to try today is to ask if they can promote you in the “PS” section of an existing email they will send.

-5. Blitzkrieg relevant Facebook groups and Twitter handles
+5. Rapidly engage relevant Facebook groups and X/Twitter handles

 With free Kindle promotions, many different Twitter handles and Facebook groups are dedicated to featuring free books to their audience.
 These are the perfect places to promote your book.